 Related Read: For more ideas of things to do in the rain, check out my blog about the best rainy day activities in Queenstown!

 A track for advanced hikers due to its steep rocky climbs, Ithumus Peak is one to add to your Wanaka bucket list.
 Located 30 minutes from Wanaka, all in the hike should take you approximately 6 hours return.
 The total length of the track is 8 kilometers (5 miles) each way.

-From Stewart Creek parking lot (your starting point), follow the poled track until it widens to a 4WD track.
+From Isthmus Peak Trail Small Parking (your starting point), follow the poled track until it widens to a 4WD track.
 From here, continue uphill to the Skyline Ridge.
 After the Ridge, follow the signs to your right for the Isthmus Peak Track.
 Once at the top you’ll swear you’re on Roy’s Peak (which is why Isthmus Peak is known as the “other Roy’s Peak”.)

 Important: Isthmus Peak Track is closed every year between 20th November and 20th December for fawning.